 Picking up your checked luggage can either be a short of VERY long experience.
 It all depends on the day, how many flights have come in, how organized they are at removing the luggage from the flights, and probably other factors that I haven’t even thought about.

 The first time I went to Cuba I had 1 checked bag and it was one of the first to come out.
 The second time I didn’t check a bag at all.
-If you’re packing light (which I highly recommend) you won’t need to check a bag and all you’ll have to do in walk through this area and on to customs.
+When it comes to packing for Cuba I highly recommend packing light.
+If you don’t check a bag, all you’ll have to do is walk through this area and on to customs at the Havana airport.

 If you check a bag be patient, you might be there for a while.
 And make sure to lock your luggage.
 For more information on this and other safety tips for Cuba, click here.